 7 min read · Cost

-California state energy programs
+Title 24 and California state energy programs

-What's NOT real about rebates
+What's not real about siding rebates

-How to actually maximize savings
+How to actually maximize legitimate savings

 California siding incentives — what's real